 Frequently Asked Questions

-A Discovery call is a free, 30-minute no-pressure Zoom (or Teams) call where you can learn about coaching, get all your questions answered, and see if it’s a good fit for you right now.
+• A Discovery call is a free, 30-minute no-pressure video call where you can learn about coaching, get all your questions answered, and see if it’s a good fit for you right now.

 I’ll start by making sure you’re comfortable and we have everything we need to dive into things.